 This annex relates to annual submission of information for individual undertakings.

-Template shall be filled by the non-life insurer only for direct business.
+Template shall be filled in relation to non-life business (including Non-SLT Health) only for direct business.

 In this template the 20 biggest single underwriting risks, based on net retention, across all LOBs should be reported.
-If the 2 biggest single underwriting risks for each LOBs are not covered through the above methodology, then they should be reported in addition.
+If the 2 biggest single underwriting risks for any of the LOBs are not covered through the above methodology, then they should be reported in addition.
 In case a single underwriting risk of a specific LOB forms part of the top 20, the same risk of the affected LOB must only be filled in once.

 Net retention of the single underwriting risk means the maximum possible liability of the undertaking after the recoverables from reinsurers (including SPV and Finite Reinsurance) and the original deductible of the policyholder has been taken into account.
 In case the net retention is equal for too many risks the policy with the highest Sum insured should be used as a second criteria.
 In case the Sum insured is also the same and the most appropriate risk considering the risk profile of the undertaking must be used as the ultimate criteria.

-S.21.02 shows the peak risks, is retrospective and shall be filled in consistently with the overall underwriting risk profile of S.21.03.
-The selection of the peak risks shall be made in terms of net retention in force in the reporting period (also if they originated in preceding years).